Hack-A-Holiday/Hack-A-Holiday/RENDER_DEPLOYMENT_GUIDE.md

 ✅ GitHub account with access to this repo
 ✅ Render account (free tier works for testing)
-✅ AWS credentials (for Bedrock AI and DynamoDB)
 ✅ RapidAPI key (for flight/hotel search)
 ✅ Firebase project credentials
-✅ All secrets from your local `.env` file
+✅ Backend already deployed on AWS Elastic Beanstalk ✅

 ---